Program overview

 • Instruction from qualified college-level educators and industry professionals.

-This program is designed to train producers at various levels, from those creating their own music to those producing works for other artists and commercial projects.
+This program is designed to train producers at various levels, from those creating their own music to those producing for other artists and composing for commercial projects.

 Featured Experiences

-• Hands-on experience in both home and professional studio environments.
+• Hands-on experience in both home studio and professional recording studio environments.

-• Classes taught by qualified educators and professionals actively working in the music industry.
+• Collaboration with qualified instructors who are active professionals in the music industry.

 Career Options